14 dec 2021

 However, it is the potential to create a token-based talent ecosystem where data is provided to a company by an individual in exchange for tokens, which potentially could have the most significant and far-reaching implications for blockchain technology within the talent acquisition space.

-Here tokens are effectively “virtual” shares in an organization that appreciate as the underlying business succeeds which provides a strong motivation for an individual to participate in these “smart’ contracts.
+Here tokens are effectively “virtual” shares in an organisation that appreciate as the underlying business succeeds which provides a strong motivation for an individual to participate in these “smart’ contracts.

 “We in Darshana found that underrepresented talent worldwide value needs to be unlocked.
 We believe in empowering the community and keep breaking inefficiencies to bring opportunities to them."